Plant Finder

 Edible Qualities

-Adelaide Carrot is an annual vegetable plant that is commonly grown for its edible qualities.
+Adelaide Carrot is an annual vegetable plant that is typically grown for its edible qualities.
 It produces small orange long roots with orange flesh which are harvested from mid summer to mid fall.
 The roots have a sweet taste and a crunchy texture.

 The roots are most often used in the following ways: